Master of Theology

 A candidate may seek credit up to a maximum of 54 credit points in the Master of Theology.

-Credit can only be granted for Bible and Theology units at the graduate level, that are from an equivalent award or institution, and have outcomes, content, demand hours, and assessment equivalent to that of units in the Sydney College of Divinity award.
+Credit will be granted for units that are from an equivalent award or institution and have outcomes, content, demand hours, and assessment equivalent to that of units in the Master of Theology.

 In 2024 PlanetShakers College is not currently accepting students into this award at the Melbourne campus located at 129 Whiteman St, Southbank VIC, 3006.
 Please contact the SCD Academic Registrar for other location options ([email protected]).

-A student at Sydney College of Divinity is designated as full-time if enrolled in three units (27 credit points) or more in a semester or the equivalent in a trimester.
-Sydney College of Divinity offers a wide range of units and students have the option to study one or more units across the colleges delivering Sydney College of Divinity awards, whilst enrolled with one college.
+A domestic student at Sydney College of Divinity is designated as full-time if enrolled in three units (27 credit points) or more in a semester or part-time if enrolled in less than three units (27 credit points) per semester.
+SCD offers a wide range of units and students have the option to study one or more units across the colleges delivering SCD awards, whilst enrolled with one college.

 International students

-International students are subject to the conditions of their Australian student visa and are required to maintain a full-time enrolment of 4 units (36 credit points) per semester, including a minimum of one unit per semester in face-to-face mode, and at least two-thirds of the total units in face-to-face mode.
+International students are subject to the conditions of their Australian student visa and are required to maintain a full-time enrolment of four units (36 credit points) per semester.
 If you are planning to enrol as an international student, you have the responsibility to ensure that you comply with your visa conditions at all times.
-Learn more about your responsibilities, rights and what studying in Australia can offer you.
+Learn more about your responsibilities, rights, and what studying in Australia can offer you.
 Not all our teaching institutions offer study programs for international students.

 Check out the locations and courses offered to international students, and for more information email us at [email protected]